roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 > true

-With the === operator, the code will output true only if both a and b have the same value and are of the same type (in this case, both are numbers.
+With the === operator, the code will output true only if both a and b have the same value and are of the same type (in this case, both are numbers).

 <img src="/javascript/04/difference(=).png" alt="difference(=, ==, ===)" width="800px"/>